 Install a pressure regulator to prevent your water pressure from spiking which can lead to different pipe noises.
 Use the pressure regulators to adjust the pressure to a suitable number preferably between 40-60 psi.

 This could be caused by clogs like minerals that have accumulated over time in the pipes.
 Contact a professional plumber to have your pipes assessed.

 If it happens to be coming from the faucets or taps in your home, have them replaced immediately.

-Installing screens; mostly the ones that allow for small sediments to pass through but avoids the entry on any rodent.
+Install screens, preferably the ones that allow for small sediments to pass through but avoid the entry of any rodent.
 Recommended sizes for the screen can be prescribed from your nearby store or your professional plumber.

 In conclusion, noises in your pipes are caused by a number of factors.
-The most common one–water hammer–is often caused by lack of air.
-Others could be leaks, poor insulation etc.
+The most common one, water hammer, is often caused by lack of air.
+Other reasons include leaks, poor insulation, etc.

-For this reason, it is important to have these noises fixed immediately to curb any breakout of diseases or further damage that could cripple your entire plumbing structure or cause damps and worse excessive and painful spending.
+For this reason, it is important to have these noises fixed immediately.
+This is to prevent further damage that could cripple your entire plumbing structure.
+It’s also to curb any breakout of diseases.
+Finally, it will save you from excessive and painful spending as well.